 Arcuate bush-mallow is a perennial evergreen shrub found in chaparral and cismontane woodland.
 Bloom period is April through September.
 Elevation ranges from 15 to 355 meters amsl (CNPS, 2013).
 Four occurrences are documented within a CNDDB 5-mile radius surrounding the project site (Occurrence numbers: 16, 17, 22, and 27) (CDFW, 2013a).
 In 2004, two colonies were observed on an unstable slope in association with pine trees and a road near San Mateo Creek Canyon.
 Knobcone pine woodland provides habitat suitable for this species on the project site.
+This species was not observed during the July 2013 or March 2015 botanical surveys, which were conducted within the evident and identifiable blooming period; therefore the species does not have the potential to occur on the project site.
 This species was not observed during the July 25, 2013 botanical survey, which was completed within the evident and identifiable bloom period; therefore the species does not have the potential to occur on the project site.